dimaip/dimaip.github.io/_posts/2016-10-21-logicless-templates-with-fusion.md

 <div>Website content</div>
 {% endhighlight %}

-Yet again, in this case, Fusion example looks more verbose, but now it’s much easier to separate data dependencies needed to render the Header in its own Fusion object, so your code becomes less convoluted.
+Yet again, in this case, Fusion example looks more verbose, but now it's much easier to separate data dependencies needed to render the Header in its own Fusion object, so your code becomes less convoluted.
 And the main benefit is consistency: every piece of reusable code is now a Fusion object, you know where to look for it, you know how to reason about it.

 ### f:layout -> @process